javazgq01/learngit/readme.txt

-一定要放到git目录下，因为目前将git初始化为一个git仓库了，
-git is a distributed version control system git is free sofware
+git is a distributed version control system. git is free sofware distributed under the GPL.